gregrickaby/nextjs-starter/README.md

 #### Global

 Start by editing the [Global Config](#global-config) file.
-Values are automatically passed down as props to the [`<SiteHead>` component](https://github.com/gregrickaby/nextjs-starter/blob/main/components/SiteHead.js).
+Values are automatically passed down as props to the [`<Meta>` component](https://github.com/gregrickaby/nextjs-starter/blob/main/components/global/Meta.js).

-The `<SiteHead>` component also contains the necessary tags for Facebook and Twitter.
+The `<Meta>` component also contains the necessary tags for both Facebook and Twitter.

 #### Page Level